helidon-io/helidon/docs/se/config/extensions.md

 ## ConfigFilter SPI

 Before returning a `String` from `Config.value()` the config system applies any *filters* set up on the `Config.Builder` used to create the config tree that contains the config node of interest.
-The application provides filters as implementations of the [`ConfigFilter`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigFilter.html) interface.
+The application provides filters as implementations of the [`ConfigFilter`][configfilter] interface.
 Each filter is a function which accepts a `Config.Key` and an input `String` value and returns a `String` value the config system should use for that key going forward.
 The filter can return the original value or return some other value.

-The application registers filters and filter providers by passing `ConfigFilter` implementations to one of the config builder [`addFilter` methods](/apidocs/io.helidon.config/io/helidon/config/Config.Builder.html).
+The application registers filters and filter providers by passing `ConfigFilter` implementations to one of the config builder [`addFilter` methods][addfilter-methods].
 The config system also uses the Java service loader mechanism to load additional filters automatically, for all builders, using the service interface described in the following table.
-Prevent a given builder from using the automatically loaded filters by invoking the [`disableFilterServices`](/apidocs/io.helidon.config/io/helidon/config/Config.Builder.html#disableFilterServices--) method.
+Prevent a given builder from using the automatically loaded filters by invoking the [`disableFilterServices`][disablefilterservices] method.

 <table class="tableblock frame-all grid-all stretch">
 <caption>Table 1.
 Config SPI Interfaces for Filtering</caption>